TomSoerr/odin-library/README.md

 - See my next [Project]()

 ## Notes
-For the storage I use ...
+For the storage I use localStorage.